openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 signature schemes.

-Generally, it can be said that ML-DSA + ECC provides a performance in terms of execution time and space requirements that is close to that of traditional ECC signature schemes.
+Generally, it can be said that ML-DSA + ECC provides a performance in terms of execution time requirements that is close to that of traditional ECC signature schemes.
+Regarding the size of signatures and public keys, though, ML-DSA has far greater requirements than traditional schemes like EC-based or even RSA signature schemes.
 Implementers may want to offer SLH-DSA for applications where a higher degree of trust in the signature scheme is required.
 However, SLH-DSA has performance characteristics in terms of execution time of the